techidaily/site-article-posts/source/_posts/the-ultimate-tutorial-for-iphone-x-animoji-fun-for-2024.md

 ![animoji face id](https://images.wondershare.com/filmora/article-images/animoji-faceid.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 2\.
 Animoji on iPhone X lets the users to record for 10 seconds.
 If they make the recording for more than 10 seconds, the after 10 second recording part will be sent with another message by repeating the same steps.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KdpTAZ9zonQ?si=5Nd5SPW1axA7GPuB&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part3: How to use Animoji on iPhone X?